arcticlimer/blog/notes/README.md

 Hi, welcome to my personal blog!

 My name is Vinícius and I'm a Brazilian software developer.
+I'll post here mainly about software development, side projects and stuff that I find that might be useful to someone else.

 If you'd like to reach me, try these:
 - [Email](mailto:vinigm.nho@gmail.com)